 Two things might count as reporting the abuse — simply telling a bishop about it, or making a formal complaint under safeguarding procedures.
 Whichever definition you prefer, Graham does not qualify as the first man to do it.

-According to Makin, the first time a serving bishop was told of Smyth’s abuse was in the 1983, thirty years before Stephen Conway was told:
+According to Makin, the first time a serving bishop was told of Smyth’s abuse was in 1983, thirty years before Stephen Conway was told:

 “The Chair of a selection conference for ordination for a victim of John Smyth, was informed of the abuse and there is no evidence of any follow-up or action because of this.
 The Chair, Reverend John Trillo, the Bishop of Chelmsford at the time, is now deceased.”1